YuLunHsu0912/Portfolio/README.md

  * 04 Interdisciplinary_Research
  * 05 Computer_Architecture

-The codes in these topics are mainly written in C and Python.
+The codes in these projects are mainly written in C and Python.
 Verilog, shell are also used for specific needs.